 Students will practice the basic procedures of massage therapy, then begin to put them together into protocols for the various parts of the body.
 Students will learn didactic protocols for general therapeutic massage and will then develop their own approach for a general full body therapeutic massage.
 Communications, proper body mechanics, and tableside manner will be equally important in their success with their massage.

-MTT 102 Advanced Deep Tissue Massage Techniques 12 hours/0.5 credits
+MTT 102c Advanced Deep Tissue Massage Techniques 18 hours/1 credit

 The class experience focuses on performing Deep Tissue massage techniques to treat disorders, dysfunction, or pain those clients present.